brgtrainings/brgtrainings.github.io/_tutorials/web/voting-app-in-sinatra.md

 Now, restart the server and open `https://loclhost:4567` and choose item for the dinner and click on `Cast this vote!` button.

-{% include util/lazy-img.html src="tutorials/voting-app/4.gif" %}
+{% include util/lazy-img.html src="tutorials/voting-app/4.gif" alt="Voting app cast vote" %}

 ## Code explanation